 Greetings and warm salutations unto you from THL Ian the Green of the SCA Middle Kingdom.

 Many Scadians are on facebook these days and are using their SCA names on facebook.
 There a couple of ways to do this.
 1 – Have a “second name” with your birth name added to the profile.
 2 – Have an account that has only your SCA name on it.
-This post is for Scadians who have had or may have problems keeping their SCA name as their primary name on their Facebook Account.
-Please keep in mind that this is my experience.
-I hope it is useful to others but each experience will be its own.

 For those people who do not want their “mundane” life to follow their medieval recreation activities on facebook option 2 is really the only viable option.
 The reasons for this are varied and include but are not limited to work, family, abusers, stalkers and just not wanting to deal with it.
 However, Facebook uses a computer program to scan profiles for names that don’t look quite right.
 This actually has gotten facebook in trouble because the program is not particularly inclusive and it certainly isn’t tempered by human understanding whatsoever.

 On February 19, 2015 the Guardian reported that American Indians were planning to sue Facebook in a class action suit over their real name policy and the harassment they were getting over not having euro-centric names.